wyne/stackmob-javascript-examples/README.md

 Included are examples housed in each respective folder.

+There is also the StackMob Local Development Server (server.py) included for testing your application locally.

 # Running the Examples

 You'll need to initialize `StackMob.init({ ... })` with your application's information.
 Some of these examples also need specific schemas and relationships set up.
 These will be described in the example pages and respective READMEs.

-First, <a href="https://stackmob.com/platform/help/tutorials/html5_js_sdk" target="_blank">Setup your JS SDK and your StackMob Local Runner</a>.

-Save your `.stackmob` file to the folder.
-For instance, if you see:

-		/mycomputer/JS Starter 0.5.0/index.html

-Then save your `.stackmob` file into:

-		/mycomputer/JS Starter 0.5.0/.stackmob
+First, <a href="https://stackmob.com/platform/help/tutorials/html5_js_sdk" target="_blank">initialize Stackmob</a> within each example file (index.html, api/examples.html, etc. below).

-You should then run StackMob Local Runner from the root folder.
+You should then run the StackMob Local Development Server from the root folder.
 In your terminal/command prompt, run:

+		>  cd /mycomputer/JS Starter 0.5.x/
-		>  stackmob server
+		>  python server.py

-Once Local Runner is running, feel free to start exploring by visiting these pages!
+Once Local Runner is running, feel free to start exploring by visiting these pages:

 * <a href="http://127.0.0.1:4567/api/examples.html" target="_blank">http://127.0.0.1:4567/index.html</a>
 * <a href="http://127.0.0.1:4567/api/examples.html" target="_blank">http://127.0.0.1:4567/api/examples.html</a>